 There is way too much to do at Walt Disney World, no matter how long your trip is.
 That means you need to make a priority list of must-dos.

-Is there a restaurant you absolutely must go to?
+- Is there a restaurant you absolutely must go to?
 Write it into the schedule.

 When we are planning a trip to Disney World, we put all the must-dos in one column and then find a place for them in the program.
 We also have a secondary list of things we’d like to do if time allows, and we fill in the cracks with those.

-When to Visit in 2021?
+When to Visit in 2023 or 2024?

 Above all things, deciding when to visit Disney World is the most important decision you have to make when planning your trip.